ChrisDemSas/Rainfall-Prediction-SEA/README.md

 2) Epochs = 200
 3) Train-Test split: 80:20 ratio

 Note that because of vanishing gradients, the lambda seems to vanish quicker at any other value.
-I attribute this to the normalizing transformations, whereby at higher epochs, the further backpropagation seem to lead to the weights vanishing.
+I attribute this to the normalizing transformations, whereby at higher epochs, the further backpropagation seem to lead to the weights vanishing and intereferes with the calculation of the inverse during Levenberg-Marquardt descent.
 The next step would be to learn more about numerical methods and how to prevent this from happening again.